 ClickUp customer reviews

 “ClickUp has completely changed how I work.
 I cannot imagine not using it.
 It has almost gotten to the point where if it isn’t on ClickUp, I won’t be doing it.
 It takes some getting used to, but once you get the hang of it it becomes exponentially useful.” — G2Crowd

-“Life changing tool.
-Brings back the much needed perspective on high priority tasks.
-Helps in keeping track of what we accomplished, spent more time during a given year.
+“Life-changing tool.
+Brings back the much-needed perspective on high-priority tasks.
+Helps in keeping track of what we accomplished, and spent more time on during a given year.
 Cannot live without!” — Capterra Verified Review

 ActiveCollab is a project management tool that lets you plan, organize, communicate, and collaborate for your scrum project.